DON’T MISS

 8. Bamberg

 Bamberg is a small town located in northern Bavaria where the rivers Regnitz and Main meet.
-The old town features buildings from the 11th to 19th centuries and the old town hall and cathedral.
+The old town features buildings from the 11th to 19th centuries, and the old town hall and cathedral.

 Bamberg, Germany

-Image: Shutterstock.com / muratart
+Image credit: Shutterstock.com / muratart

 Visit a German town or village near you!

-Of course, small towns aren’t for everyone, but you’d be hard-pressed to find anyone who disagrees that these villages aren’t stunning.
+Of course, small towns aren’t for everyone, but you’d be hard-pressed to find anyone who thinks these villages aren’t stunning.
 There are thousands more hidden-gem villages in Germany, just waiting to be discovered, so it’s time to get in the car, or on the train, and see what rural Germany has to offer!